WaiChun-Leung/C0725030_Assignment_4/README.md

 # C0725030_Assignment_4

-How many lines in total are there in the file:
+How many lines in total are there in the file: 4016 lines

 How many WORDS are there in the file: